Building a Color Palette Framework

 How to define a framework of colors while building a color palette for your brand

-Color is one of the most important element in the design language system of a brand/product.
+Color is one of the most important elements in the design language system of a brand/product.
 Our brains are programmed to reject both under and over stimulating information, so it’s very important to create a color palette that delivers both visual interest and a sense of order. 🎨

 I believe, building a defined set of system/rules is important when you start designing something.
 Colors are a subset of a brand’s DLS (Design Language System), and it is one of the major areas, where designers miss out on building a defined set of rules for their usage of colors.

 “Design systems provide a convenient, centralised, and evolving map of a brand’s known product territories with directional pointers to help you explore new regions.” ~Chris Messina, ex-Uber

 In this article, we will discuss some techniques to define a set of rules to generate color variations, that can scale to a larger spectrum of usage and also could be applied across any brand palette in future.
 You can choose any of these techniques or combine them to create your own.

 Here’s a list of few color properties that we will be harnessing to its full potential to create color variations:

 - Hue is color (blue, green, red, etc.).

 - Chroma is the purity of a color (a high chroma has no added black, white or gray).